PEAK-Legacy/WebHaiku/README.txt

     "I cannot comply."

-Notice that the response contains an automatically-generated ``Allow:`` header, listing the request methods implemented.
-You can add to the allowed methods by defining ``HTTP`` methods::
+Notice that the response contains an automatically-generated ``Allow:`` header, listing the HTTP methods implemented.
+You can add to these allowed methods by defining ``HTTP`` methods::

     >>> from web_haiku import HTTP